-An individual applicant entity may receive a partial incentive award for a project, if the full incentive amount is not available as a result of the \$5 million per entity cap.
+SGIP PAs shall offer individual applicant entities a partial incentive award for a project if the full incentive amount is not available as a result of the \$5 million per entity cap but the applicant is not obligated to accept that offer.
+This allows applicants to make the best choice regarding their system in the face of limited funds.